I attended what was by modern, national standards a small, rural high school near a small town in the US Deep South.

 And I lost some memories.
 How many?
 What percentage?
 I’ve no way to know, because that’s how memory works … and how it doesn’t.

 When, in 2019, a cousin asked if I had contact information for another cousin, it was as if I’d discovered a physical folder labeled Cousin Mike, but the file was empty.
 How do we know what we don’t remember, until confronted with something or someone, like the existence of a cousin whom we can’t recall?

 More than the memories themselves, I lost my sense of their contexts.
 I’ll recognize a restaurant, parkway, or neighborhood, but will still be unable to access in which city it is.

-I wrote the first draft of a book during the early bicycle journey, before the 2018 stroke, and planned to complete a final draft while in New England later that spring.
-But when I revisited it, I did not recognize many of the people in its stories.
+I wrote first drafts of two books during the early bicycle journey, before the 2018 stroke, and planned to complete final drafts while in New England later that spring.
+But when I revisited them, I did not recognize many of the people in their stories.
 Even the prose was unfamiliar.